GiellaLT

 Languages reside within the GiellaLT organisation, and new languages should be added there.

-You need gut to be able to add a new language the way it is intended.
+:warning: You need to use gut to be able to add a new language the way it is intended.

 How to add a new language